-30% controlled assessment (formerly 'coursework') Completed in the summer term of year 10 70% external assessment (2 exams) completed at the end of year 11 Subject content: Paper 1- Television and Promoting Media (1 hr and 45 mins).
-Written paper - 70 marks (35% of GCSE) Paper 2- Music and News (1 hr and 15 mins).
-Written paper - 70 marks (35% of GCSE) Controlled assessment.
-25 hours.
-Creating media.
-Marked by teacher and moderated externally.
-30 marks (30% of GCSE)
+30% controlled assessment (NEA, formerly 'coursework') which is completed in the summer term of Year 10 70% external assessment (2 exams) completed at the end of Year 11

+Subject content: Paper 1 - Television and Promoting Media (1hr 45mins).
+Written paper - 70 marks (35% of GCSE)

+Paper 2 - Music and News (1hr 15mins).
+Written paper - 70 marks (35% of GCSE)

-Additional Information: The course suits students who enjoy analytical work in English and who are interested in exploring media in an academic context, expanding their understanding of the media they consume around them.
+Additional Information: The course suits students who enjoy analytical work in English and who are interested in exploring media in an academic context and expanding their own understanding of the media they consume daily.
 Students work independently.
 Media Studies tests time management skills, historical, cultural and social knowledge, critical analysis, social theory and creative production skills.